 The most common cause of having an underactive thyroid gland (hypothyroidism) is an autoimmune disease called autoimmune thyroiditis.
 The immune system normally makes antibodies to attack bacteria, viruses and other germs.
 If you have an autoimmune disease, the immune system makes antibodies against certain tissues of your body.

-With autoimmune thyroiditis, you make antibodies that attach to your own thyroid gland, which affect the gland's function.
+If you have autoimmune thyroiditis, you make antibodies that attach to your own thyroid gland, which affect the gland's function.
 The thyroid gland is then not able to make enough thyroxine and hypothyroidism gradually develops.
 It is thought that something triggers the immune system to make antibodies against the thyroid.
 The trigger is not known.

 Autoimmune thyroiditis is more common than usual in people with: